Several years ago, I ran across the BBC television show, Victorian Farm.

 - 3 tablespoons heavy cream

-- 2 tablespoons brandy, orange liqueur, or orange juice
+- 2 tablespoons brandy OR orange liqueur or orange juice

 “But isn't there anything I can use besides suet?”